Illustration of a storefront showing different product prices per user role

 Set up WooCommerce role-based pricing

 The WooCommerce plugin is designed to let ecommerce store owners sell each product at the same price to everyone – regardless of their status or user role.
-This means that you can’t set WooCommerce multiple prices per product for different types of customers.
-Keep reading to discover the solution!
+This means that, by default, you can’t set multiple prices per product for different types of customers - but there is a solution.

 In this tutorial, I’ll tell you about an easy way to charge different prices for different users.
 You can use this WooCommerce dynamic pricing solution to have as many user roles as you want – members, wholesale buyers, retail customers – with different pricing for each one.
 The best part is that you can do this without having to duplicate WooCommerce products.